opsmill/schema-library/extensions/interface_breakout/README.md

-# Interface Breakdown
+## Interface Breakout

-This schema extension introduces relationships to support breakout interfaces, enabling you to document the breakdown of a physical interface into smaller physical interfaces.
+This schema extension introduces relationships to support breakout interfaces, enabling you to document the breakout of a physical interface into smaller physical interfaces.

-Dependencies: `base`
+- **Dependencies:** `base`

-## interface_breakout

 - **Version:** 1.0

-## Extensions
+### Extensions

-### InterfacePhysical
+#### InterfacePhysical

 #### Attributes